deckhouse/deckhouse/modules/040-control-plane-manager/docs/README.md

 - When upgrading:
   - Upgrades are carried out sequentially, one minor version at a time: 1.22 -> 1.23, 1.23 -> 1.24, 1.24 -> 1.25.
   - At each step, the control plane version is upgraded first, followed by kubelet upgrades on the cluster nodes.
-  - On top of that, the maximum version increment is one at a time; that is, the new minor version can differ from the lowest kubelet version on the nodes by 1 at max.
 - When downgrading:
   - Successful downgrading is only guaranteed for a single version down from the maximum minor version of the control plane ever used in the cluster.
   - kubelets on the cluster nodes are downgraded first, followed by the control plane components.